 What are Crudités?

 It’s not just about pesticides and/or germs.
-You don’t know who touched what, what touched what, and even the vegetables that are organic, local, straight from the farm, straight from your very own backyard garden, have dirt, environmental dust, and droppings (so gross I know, sorry), which, organic or not, isn’t pleasant to feel in your mouth.
+You don’t know who touched what, what touched what, and even the vegetables that are organic, local, straight from the farm, straight from your very own backyard garden, have dirt, environmental dust, and droppings (so gross I know, sorry!), which organic or not, isn’t pleasant to feel in your mouth.
 Or maybe it is for yours, I don't know what kind of organic oral kink you're into.

-Helpful note: I have been using FIT, an organic fruit and vegetable spray wash for years.
+Helpful note: I have been using an organic fruit and vegetable spray wash for years.
 The spray helps loosen dirt and some of the natural waxes on fruit and vegetables skins.
 See TOOLS section below for detailed information on that.

 Next step, wash everything.
 Oh, did I already say that?
 So important, I say it twice.